Assertion-based design (ABD) is an approach that encourages writing assertions as early as possible, preferably before coding/implementation starts.

 For instance, on an indicator panel never is light A on at the same time as light B.

-Assertions are (conjunctions of):
+Declarative assertions are (conjunctions of):

-All four can be proved by formal techniques such as pen and paper, theorem provers and model checkers.
+All four forms can be proved by formal techniques such as pen and paper, theorem provers and model checkers.

 Assertions can be imported from previous designs or other parts of the same design for global consistency.